pledge/java-sorting/README.md

 ## Comparison Sorts

-- Bubble
+All of the current comparison sort implementations are 'in-place'.

+- Bubble.
+Two implementations, one with a fixed number of passes.
-- Insertion
+- Insertion.
 - Merge
 - Quicksort

 ## Others

 - Counting Sort
-- Pigeonhole Sort
+- Pigeonhole Sort (particularly messy)

+## Notes
+There is various logging to show the state at various points.